scrabbletank/farhome-rules/rulesdoc.md

 #### Action Surge
 *Requires 5th level*

-At any time you may use Action Surge to regain 6 AP.
+At any time you may use Action Surge to regain 7 AP.
 After using this feat, you must take a short or long rest before you can use it again.

 #### Signature Move
 *Requires 10th level*

-Choose a maneuver you know.
+Choose a maneuver you know with a Level requirement of 7 or lower.
 This maneuver can be used every turn, and you add 1 superior die to the roll.

 #### Overwatch
-*Requires proficiency in Perception*
+*Requires proficiency in Perception, 12th Level*

 Once per turn, when a creature takes a movement action towards you, you can spend 2 AP to make a ranged weapon attack as a reaction as long as the creature is in range.

 #### Blessed Healing
 *Requires proficiency with Divine spells*

 The target of your heals gains an extra superior die on their next attack or saving throw.

 #### Helping Hand
 *Requires proficiency with Divine spells*